Account-To-Account Payments And Instant Payments Set To Spark New Wave Of Innovation

-Paris, September 10, 2024 – The Capgemini Research Institute's World Payments Report 2025 , published today, reveals an industry set to be reimagined with account-to-account and instant payments.
-Now celebrating its 20 th anniversary edition, the report predicts instant payments will account for 22% of all non-cash transaction volumes by 2028 globally.
+PARIS–(BUSINESS WIRE)– The Capgemini Research Institute's World Payments Report 2025 , published today, reveals an industry set to be reimagined with account-to-account and instant payments.
+Now celebrating its 20th anniversary edition, the report predicts instant payments will account for 22% of all non-cash transaction volumes by 2028 globally.

 Since the inaugural World Payments Report in 2004, the payments industry has undergone a dramatic transformation over the past two decades.
 Digital technologies, such as wallets, peer-to-peer (P2P) payments and contactless payments, have become increasingly prevalent.
 Regulations have also played a crucial role in driving innovation and ensuring consumer protection.
 As a result, the payments ecosystem is now more connected, harmonized, efficient, and secure than ever before.